keita-sa/keita-sa/README.md

 🌱 I have undergone approximately 1,500 hours of learning in my spare time from 2020, mainly focusing on Python, attaining a skill level equivalent to that of a junior developer.

-Also I am currently pursuing an MSCS degree at an American university.\\
+Also I am currently pursuing an MSCS degree at an American university.
+<p></p>

 Skillset: Python, Django, Go